Lughaidh-w/Lughaidh-w/README.md

 Data exploration, cleaning, and modeling using Scala in Jupyter Notebook with machine learning and Spark libraries.
 <br><br>

-<b>Steam platform recommendation system</b><br>
-Link coming soon<br>
-Recommendation system using collaborative and content-based filtering, including a Streamlit dashboard.
-This project is completed and will be uploaded soon.
-<br><br>

 <b>Apache Spark ML</b><br>
 https://github.com/Lughaidh-w/apache-spark-ml<br>
 Perform Machine Learning in Spark.